Chillin With Carrie:

 Designing Your Images

-Lastly, the website Canva has been instrumental in helping me with creating my Blogging Printables, my Pretty Chill Printables, tweaking images to look post worthy and overall design help.
+Lastly, the website Canva has been instrumental in helping me with creating my Blogging Printables, tweaking images to look post worthy and overall design help.
 I am not a designer and I’m just learning basic designs but I do love creating my printables with design elements and will continue to learn as I go along.
 Canva offers a variety of tutorials to help you with design and you can either use the free service or if you choose they do have a premium service.
 Another great feature of Canva is their templates are already set up for a Facebook image, Pinterest image and even templates for your website or blog for logos and banners.
 The possibilities are endless when using Canva.

 Hopefully, this post will give you some useful resources for you and your blog.
 Please let me know if this was helpful and what other resources you are looking for..I’m sure I’ve come across something for someone..
 Until next time